-An application form (available for download below) should be completed by the Company Sponsor and submitted to firstname.lastname@example.org from a company email address.
-On completion of the application, an appointment should be made via email to the above address or by tel: +44 (0) 1534 447784 for the issue and collection of the Security Pass.
+The Company Sponsor should complete an application form (available for download below) and submit it to firstname.lastname@example.org from their company email address.
+On completion of the application, make an appointment via email to the above address or by telephoning +44 (0) 1534 447779 for the issue and collection of the Security Pass.

-Applicants applying for a Maritime Security pass for the Elizabeth Terminal and/or the New North Quay restricted areas must complete the induction presentations prior to submitting an application form.
+Applicants applying for a Maritime Security pass for the Elizabeth Terminal and/or the New North Quay restricted areas must complete the induction presentations before submitting an application form.
 Links can be found below for each induction.